freeflyerM/oeg_kmsd/README.md

 I've done a small sample to extract the Modbus informations and publish them on a MQTT broker.
 This is enough for me to monitor the KMS-D.

-### KS2W Registers
+### KS2W and KSW* Registers

-(Could be valid for models KSW-E*, KSW* too as they share the same documentation)
+(Could be valid for model KSW-E* too as they share the same documentation)

-The following registers have been identified with the KS2W model and might differ from the KMS-D+ registers.
+The following registers have been identified with the KS2W and KSW* model and might differ from the KMS-D+ registers.
 This is the result of querying registers up to 10000 to check which returned values.
 All registers listed below can be read using the `read_register` method with the default `function_code` 3 and are signed.
 Some are decimal values, in which case `decimals` should be set to 1, some others are enumerations, typically described by integer values starting at 0.